Hours worked

 Sleeping time

-Illinois minimum wage laws do not address when employers must count sleeping time as hours worked for purposes of minimum wage and overtime requirements.
-Because most employees working in Idaho are subject to the federal Fair Labor Standards Act, the rules and regulations regarding sleeping time set forth in that law provide reasonable guidance.
+Illinois wage and hour laws do not address when employers must count sleeping time as hours worked for purposes of minimum wage and overtime requirements.
+Because most employees working in Illinois are subject to the federal Fair Labor Standards Act, the rules and regulations regarding sleeping time set forth in that law provide reasonable guidance.

 Travel time

-Illinois minimum wage law requires employers to count employee travel time as hours worked if the travel is for the employer’s benefit as defined under the federal Fair Labor Standards Act (see FLSA: Travel Time).
-Examples of travel time that must be paid include travel performed as part of an employee’s primary duties or in substitution of his or her ordinary duties during normal hours, travel required to respond to an emergency call back to work outside their normal work hours, and travel required to respond to an employer’s special request to perform a particular and unusual assignment.
-IL Admin.
-Code 210.110
+Illinois hours worked laws require employers to count employee travel time as hours worked if the travel is for the employer’s benefit as defined under the federal Fair Labor Standards Act (see FLSA: Travel Time).
+Examples of travel time that must be paid include:

 Meeting, lecture, and training time